Overview

 • Brand reinforcement for broader “Healthy Buildings” messaging within Honeywell.

-Bonus: The system’s integration with Honeywell's BMS (e.g. Niagara) allowed automated ventilation adjustments — turning red alerts into active mitigation (this is documented publicly in a press release for the Charlotte Headquarters)
+The project established foundational UX patterns for Honeywell air monitoring devices in educational environments, and the TRAM product was adopted in pilot school / building settings within Honeywell.
+The system’s integration with Honeywell's BMS (e.g. Niagara) allowed automated ventilation adjustments — turning red alerts into active mitigation (this is documented publicly in a press release for the Charlotte Headquarters)

 Reflection & Learnings